zodern/meteor-up/README.md

     },
     env: {
       // PORT: 8000, // useful when deploying multiple instances (optional)
-      ROOT_URL: 'http://app.com', // set to https to force redirect from http
+      ROOT_URL: 'http://app.com', // If you are using ssl, this needs to start with https
       MONGO_URL: 'mongodb://localhost/meteor'
     },
     log: { // (optional)